 A Huge Thank You

 Sandi’s daughter is really creative and very talented at decorating cakes, and she frosted and decorated the cake for me.
 Isn’t it gorgeous?
-If you want to see more of her art please check out her Instagram account @Artbykaelag.

 I’m also so grateful to Sandi, not just for inviting me to work in her kitchen, but also for taking all the photographs for this post.